top of page

 Issue

-Stem cell research involves the ethics of extracting stem cells from unborn embryos for the purpose of medical research.
-Religious groups have condemned the practice as being immoral, while the medical community considers the procedure necessary in order to develop treatments for a number of medical conditions.
+Stem cell research consists of extracting stem cells from unborn embryos for the purposes of medical research.
+Religious groups have condemned the practice as being immoral, while the medical community considers the procedure necessary to develop treatments for a number of medical conditions.

 Solution

-Even though religious groups may oppose stem cell research, the Bible may actually provide some guidance on the matter by paying closer attention to the following passage:
+The Bible may provide some guidance on the subject by paying closer attention to the following passage:

 …the LORD God formed the man from the dust of the